 - Watch out for slippery paths and stairs after a rain shower.

-- RVs maneuvering out of a parking lot has poor rearward visibility.
+- RVs maneuvering out of a parking lot have poor rearward visibility.
 Better keep your distance!

 - Have you ever broken into a mouse hole with the leg of a chair?
 You can guess what happens next: you tip over your chair.
 Most of the time this leads to a small bruise and cheers fellow campers.
 If you’re outlining the table on which your pot of water is boiling, that’s less fun.